ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 parameter of `0x1F` for all operations.
 The TurboSHAKE128 XOF is used
 for:

-* Generating SIVs from the components hasher
+* Generating SIVs from the components XOF
 * Generating keystream for encryption/decryption
-* All hash operations in the initialization
+* All XOF operations in the initialization

 TurboSHAKE128 is specified in {{!I-D.draft-irtf-cfrg-kangarootwelve}} and provides the security properties needed for this construction.